ouspg/SecurityEngineering/Week4_Topic/README.md

 Before proceeding check that your Virtual Machine's networking mode is set to NAT.
 In VirtualBox it can be checked from network settings in the bottom right corner.

 We installed Docker Engine to streamline the setup of this web application.
+You can pull the DVWA docker image by running the following command

+>docker pull vulnerables/web-dvwa

-We can simply run the image by running the following command in terminal
+We can then simply run the image by running the following command in terminal

 >docker run --rm -it -p 80:80 vulnerables/web-dvwa

+If you get an error about not being able to connect, make sure that the docker daemon is running by opening a second terminal and running the command

+>sudo dockerd

 If everything was successful, you should be able to access DVWA via http://localhost/